 The Baptism of children whose parents live outside of this parish may only be scheduled at St. Peter's with the assurance that the promises and vows of Baptism will be fulfilled through active membership in another parish or community of faith.
 The Rector is happy to assist families who have some historic ties to St. Peter's and who now live in other communities to locate and to join their local Episcopal church.
 If you are thinking of having your child baptized at St. Peter's and have never worshiped with us, please do so in order to start getting to know our community.

 Parents and Godparents of children to be baptized at St. Peter's are expected to complete a two session Pre-Baptism class with the Rector at least two weeks prior to the scheduled date of Baptism and be in church for the three Sundays before the baptism when we will be praying for those to be baptized.
 If you are interested in being baptized or having your child baptized, please call the parish office or contact Rev. Anne-Marie.

 While Baptism is the sacrament by which we become members of Christ’s Body, the Church, Confirmation is the rite in which we express a mature commitment to Christ.
 This is especially important if you were baptized as an infant.
-There is a 10 week confirmation class at St. Peter’s every 2 years (next class begins in the fall of 2017) for young people between the ages of 13 and 17.
+There is a 10 week confirmation class at St. Peter’s for young people between the ages of 13 and 17 when there is a need.
 If you are an adult and would like to be confirmed, please contact Rev. Anne-Marie to set up individual sessions.